BTEC Extended Certificate – equivalent to 1 A-Level

 What will I study?

-- Command and control in the uniformed Public Services
+• Teamwork, leadership and communication in the uniformed Protective Services

 What are the entry requirements?